open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/non-otlp.md

 associated with the Span.
 The key name MUST be `otel.dropped_events_count`.

 This key-value pair should only be recorded when it contains a non-zero value.

+### Dropped Links Count

+OpenTelemetry Span's dropped links count MUST be reported as a key-value pair associated with the Span.
+The key name MUST be `otel.dropped_links_count`.

+This key-value pair should only be recorded when it contains a non-zero value.